Edinburgh Buses. Getting around Edinburgh

 You can travel from the airport easily, by using the Airlink 100 Express Bus, the most direct route to the city centre, terminating at Waverley Bridge.
 Your journey will take about 25 minutes, as it is an express route, only stopping at limited locations, including Princes Street and Haymarket.

 You can purchase tickets at the airport from a counter next to the bus stop, or on board from the driver at any other stop.
-Unlike the other Lothian Buses, drivers are able to give back change if required.
 You also have the option of purchasing an open return ticket for this service, valid for use on different days.

 This bus runs 24 hours a day, but is less frequent through the night (0.00-4.30am)